-The Department of History's Third Alumni & Friends Tour of World War II sites in Europe occurred July 12-20/23, 2014.
-The main tour began in London on July 12, included extensive time inspecting the landing beaches of Normandy, and wrapped up in Paris on July 20.
-An optional extension tour to Berlin began with a flight to that city on July 20 and concluded on July 23.
+The Department of History's Fourth Alumni & Friends Tour of World War II sites in Europe is July 11-19/25, 2015.
+The main tour begins in London on July 11, including extensive time inspecting the landing beaches of Normandy, and wrapping up in Paris on July 20.
+An optional extension tour begins with a flight to that Krakow on July 19 and concludes in Berlin on July 24.

 "The WWII tour sponsored by Ohio State University's History Department was a trip of a lifetime for both my husband and myself.
 Walking the beaches of Omaha and Utah we were filled with awe at the enormity of what our troops faced as they landed at Normandy.
 The briefings provided by OSU's phenomenal history professors, Peter Hahn, Peter Mansoor and David Steigerwald, brought history to life and gave us a renewed appreciation for the "Greatest Generation."
 The emotional highlight was visiting the Normandy Cemetery and placing roses at the headstones of fallen OSU warriors.
 We will never forget this wonderful experience and all who made it possible."